 Rex and I stared silently.

-“Don’t worry, sirs, we’ve got guys bringing him down here so we can take him in for questioning.
+“Don’t worry, sirs, we’ve got guys bringing the cellmate down here so we can take him in for questioning.
 I’m sure we’ll be able to get to the bottom of this.”
-He dashed out the door.
-Roberts had a busy night like the rest of us.
+He dashed out the door before we could ask him anything more.

 “Looks like we have a long night ahead of us,” I sighed.